uzair9/mad-birds/README.md

 # Mad Birds

+Mad Birds is yet another 2D Unity & C# game that I have created to polish my game development skills.
+It took me ~10 days to learn and implement all the skills required to create this game.
+However, I did not design the UI art work used in the game.
+It was obtained from the [Game Courses](https://game.courses/birds) Website.

-## Notes
+## What I Learned?

+While working on this app, I learnt the following techniques of C# and Unity engine.

-**Sprite Tiling:** This is like the `background-repeat: 'repeat';` property of CSS.
+- **Sprite Tiling:** This is like the `background-repeat: 'repeat';` property of CSS.
 Using sprite tiling, we can repeat the background without having to copy-paste our sprites again and again.
-For this, we select the `Draw Mode` to `Tile` in our Sprite Renderer.
-Afterwards, in `Rect Mode` we can drag and repeat the background with ease.
+For this, we select the `Draw Mode` to `Tile` in our Sprite Renderer component of the bird object.
+Afterwards, by switching to the `Rect Mode`, we can drag and repeat the background easily.

-**Layers:** We can use layers to set the visibility of several objects.
+- **Object Layers:** We can use layers to set the visibility of several objects.
 It is like the `z-index` property of CSS.
-Here, the layer with a smaller number has a smaller z-index, and, therfore, it will be displayed behind the other layer.
+The smaller the layer number, the smaller its z-index will be, and, therfore, that object will be displayed behind the other one with a bigger layer number.

-**Animations:** Here, we have to add `Animator` compoenent to the object.
-Then, we have to create the animation.
-Finally, we drag and drop it to the animator component and set the mode to `always` to make our objects always switch back and forth to create an animation effect.
+- **Animations:** Here, we have to add the `Animator` compoenent to our objects to successfully show animations in them.
+Then, we have to create the animation in Unity using multiple image assets by dragging them together to the hierarchy.
+Finally, we drag and drop the animation itself to the animator component and set the display mode to `always` to make our objects always switch back and forth, createing an animation effect.